Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Scrollbar.md

     root.Add(scrollBar);
     ```

-Following output is generated when the scroll bar is created using style:
+Following output is generated when the scrollbar is created using style:

 ![CreateWithProperties](./media/scrollbar_properties.PNG)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a scroll bar.
+You can define a style based on the user experience (UX) and then use this style to create a scrollbar.

 1. Define a custom style: